saffire/saffire/docs/spec/source/control-structures.rst

 for
 ---
-**for** loops can be completely controlled by the three expressions given in the header:
+A **for** loops can be completely controlled by the three expressions given in the header:

 	for (epxr1 ; expr2 ; expr3) {}

 At the beginning of the loop, the expr1 will be executed.
-On every iteration, expr2 is evaluated.
-If this expression returns False, the for-loop will be ended, otherwise the loop will be executed.
+Before every iteration expr2 is evaluated.
+If this expression is False, the for-loop will be ended, otherwise the loop will be executed.
 At the end of each iteration, expr3 is called.

-A classis way to loop over 1 to 10:
+A classic way to loop over 1 to 10:

 ::